General Questions

 AQF ensures national recognition and consistency, as well as a common understanding of what defines each qualification.

 Each of the 10 levels are defined by a set of learning outcomes that should be attained by a graduate of a qualification at that level.
 Similar to a university, Kaplan Professional is a registered Institute of Higher Education regulated by the Tertiary Education Quality and Standards Agency (TEQSA).
-This means we’re able to offer AQF qualification levels 4-10, as well as short courses addressing specific training needs that don’t result in an AQF qualification.
+Kaplan Professional is also a Registered Training Organisation (RTO) regulated by the Australian Skills Quality Authority (ASQA).
+This means we’re able to offer AQF qualification levels 3-10, as well as short courses addressing specific training needs that don’t result in an AQF qualification.

 A Unique Student Identifier (USI) is a reference number of a secure online record of your Australian recognised training and qualifications.
 This online record can be accessed at any time and you’ll be able to see your training record and transcripts.
 As a condition of your Kaplan Professional enrolment, you’re required to provide a valid USI.